 The advantage, besides all ethical reasons, is obvious: all bad ingredients will not end up on your plate.
 Therefore, choose free-range poultry from organic farms, grazing animals and sustainably caught wild fish.
 If you want to make your own broth, ask about the origin and production conditions when you make your purchase.
 This is not only good for you, but will also gradually bring about a rethink in the industry.

-5. What bones do you put in the broth?
+5. What bones do you use in the broth?

-To cook an aromatic broth from bones, the corresponding bones of beef, veal, lamb, game and, more rarely, pork are used.
+To cook an aromatic broth from bones, the corresponding bones of beef, veal, lamb and, more rarely, pork are used.
 For a poultry broth you cook whole animals, for example a complete soup chicken (also the especially collagen-containing feet and the head).

 Bones, cartilage and tendons produce the most aromatic and nutritious broths.
 Bones from cattle, lamb and pigs are divided into neck bones, joint bones, knuckles, feet and other bones such as rib, shoulder, leg and breast bones.
 Cattle also have marrow bones.
 To make an optimal broth yourself, you should use some of these bones.
 If you add cartilaginous parts such as the neck and oxtail, you get a thicker, more aromatic consistency.
 Joints are also known to contain a lot of collagen.

 Many broths are cooked on the basis of bones of beef or veal.
 As mentioned above, a basic distinction is made between marrow bones and sand bones.
 As the name suggests, marrow bones contain valuable bone marrow inside.
 They are cut from the tubular bones of the leg.
 In comparison, sand bones do not contain bone marrow.
 They come from the ball joints and are usually mixed with marrow bones during preparation.